Have Online Degrees and Credentials Finally Lost Their Stigma?

 Two of the study’s findings are particularly significant.
 First, the survey found that skills-based or competency-based hiring is currently gaining momentum; a majority of HR leaders indicate that they are making an effort to “de-emphasize” degrees when it comes to hiring (23%) or are actively moving in this direction (39%).
 While the study did find that “Employer awareness and experience with candidates who hold non-degree ‘microcredentials’ is still relatively low … this is evolving rapidly in a growing market.”
 Second, the study found that online credentials are now “mainstream.”
 The majority of HR leaders surveyed (61%) indicated that a credential earned online is “generally equal quality to those completed in-person,” and this is a notable increase from previous years’ surveys.

 The Future of Online Credentials and Degrees

 In 2018, the Chronicle of Higher Education reported that one out of three college students now takes at least one class online.
 The finding is notable since it suggests that even students studying on campus are increasingly completing at least part of their education in the online ecosystem.
 While the same article emphasizes that the medium is still often misunderstood by the general public, and sometimes within higher education itself, studies such as Educational Credentials Come of Age indicate that among employers, the stigma once attached to online degrees is rapidly melting away.

-For online degrees and credentials to continue gaining currency over the next decade, it will be important for researchers to continue tracking employer perceptions of candidates who have pursued their educations online.
+For candidates working toward online degrees and credentials, including those looking to start a career with an online DNP degree, it will be important for researchers to continue tracking employer perceptions of candidates who have pursued their educations online.
+This research will help online degrees and credentials gain currency over the next decade.
 Long-term data on the success of these candidates, especially those who have chosen to forego a traditional degree in lieu of a “microdegree” or other type of alternative credential, may prove especially salient.
 If online learners, especially those who choose not to pursue a traditional four-year degree, prove successful over time on the job, the impact on on-campus undergraduate and graduate degrees could be profound.

 Photo credit: Jonathan Daniels, “Two women blowing glitter,” Unsplash.